Privacy Notice - Southern Regional College

-Information may be obtained directly from the individual, or in some cases from a third party organisation involved in the services provided by the College that has obtained the information in the first instance.
+Information may be obtained directly from the individual, or in some cases from a third-party organisation involved in the services provided by the College that obtained the information in the first instance.

-All employees, students and visitors should have a reasonable expectation of being captured on CCTV on a daily basis.
+All employees, students and visitors should have a reasonable expectation of being captured on CCTV daily.
 While the use of CCTV is primarily for the following purposes, the College will regulate its use within the provisions of GDPR so as not to become intrusive:

-- Deterring, prevention and detection of a crime including misuse/abuse of College equipment.
+- Deterrence, prevention and detection of a crime including misuse/abuse of College equipment

 The College holds the personal data and special category data of its students and staff in order to implement and manage all services and processes relating to students, including;

-other services such as student support and careers; and for staff, including; recruitment, staff development, payroll, contractual requirements, quality and improvement and staff related policies.
+- Other services, such as student support and careers, and for staff including, recruitment, staff development, payroll, contractual requirements, quality improvement and staff related policies.

-We collect personal information about students and employees through the initial application/enrolment stages from you, internal departmental processes, manual forms, telephone calls and on-line systems, third parties e.g. School Links.
+We collect personal information about students and employees through the initial application/enrolment stages, internal departmental processes, manual forms, telephone calls and online systems and via third parties e.g. school partnerships.